jcorille-21/project-2-info-443/README.md

 ## Testing and Configuration

 Mongoose library uses `Mocha` testing framework to test its codes.
 The testing files are located underneath the `test` folder, which is located in the root folder.
 Each named test file represent a module/feature being tested on (such as schema-related operations or special handling on specific data type values).
-This group attempted to run Mocha tests, either via IDE or command line, but only David Xie can successfully initiate Mocha tests via his WebStorm IDE; other group members did not observe any output (or experience non-test related errors) while attempting to run test files in VS Code IDE nor Node.js command line.
+This group attempted to run Mocha tests, either via IDE or command line, but only David Xie can successfully initiate Mocha tests via his WebStorm IDE by clicking on its run buttons; other group members did not observe any output (or experience non-test related errors) while attempting to run test files in VS Code IDE nor Node.js command line.

 ![Test Example](img/testExample.png)
 *Figure 3: Example of Testing Code*